ska-telescope/mid-cbf-mcs/docs/src/guide/system_context.rst

     MCS System Context

-MCS interacts with TMS and CSP Mid LMC and controls the applications and low-level device servers that run on the hard processor system (HPS) of the Talon-DX boards.
+MCS interacts with TMC and CSP_Mid LMC and controls the applications and low-level device servers that run on the hard processor system (HPS) of the Talon-DX boards.
 The diagram below shows these interactions.
-TMC and CSP Mid LMC interact with the CBF Controller and CBF Subarray.
-During development of MCS the TMC and CSP Mid LMC interfaces are tested using both the Engineering Console and pytest-BDD as shown in the diagram.
+TMC and CSP_Mid LMC interact with the CBF Controller and CBF Subarray.
+The diagram also shows the Engineering Console and pytest-BDD elements which are used to test the interfaces between MCS and TMC/CSP_Mid LMC during development.

 In MCS there is one VCC device and one FSP device for each VCC/FSP in the system.
 These devices communicate directly with the top level HPS application for the